zhill/enterprise-docs/content/docs/releasenotes/3.1.0/_index.md

 ### Improved
 - Performance of GET operations between services improved by better streaming memory management for large payload transfers
 - Use UBI 8.4 as base image in Docker build
 - Updates skopeo version used to 1.2.1, allowing removal of the 'lookuptag' field in the POST /repositories call for watching repositories that do not have a 'latest' tag
 - RedHat packages for an Out-of-Support distro release version now indicated as being vulnerable if a newer distro release version is supported and indicated as affected for the package.

 Additional minor bug fixes and enhancements

 ### Known Issues/Errata
 Note: the policy engine feed sync configuration is now in the policy engine service configuration as part of the provider configuration.
 The provided helm charts, docker-compose.yaml and default configurations handle this change automatically.

 ### Deprecations
 The `affected_package_version` query parameter in GET /query/vulnerabilities is not supported in the V2 scanner (aka Grype mode) and has known correctness issues in the legacy mode.
 It is deprecated and will be removed in a future release.

 ## Enterprise UI Changes

 ### Added

+- From the new Kubernetes Runtime Inventory view you can now inspect the spread of compliance and vulnerability information reported by the [KAI](https://github.com/anchore/kai/) agent across all detected Kubernetes clusters and namespaces in your deployment topology
+- Information relating to any items detected by the runtime agent is now surfaced in the repository- and tag-level views within the Image Selection hierarchy

 ### Improved
+- If the reporting service fails, feature components that require this service as a dependency will be disabled in the navigation bar until service recovery
+- Pie-chart components have been restructured to present selected information inclusively when segments are clicked—other segments are now disabled

 ### Fixes
+- Printable view assembly issues addressed in Image Analysis Vulnerability and Compliance views—charts now render correctly in portrait mode
+- The alerts banner is now subject to RBAC and will not appear if the fetch alert permission is not detected
+- Clipping issues resolved in the creation date popup in the Policy Bundle view
+- Supporting libraries have been updated in order to improve security, performance, and also to remove deprecation warnings from browser and server output logs

 Additional minor bug fixes and enhancements